... save the bubbles ...

 is considerably less expensive and time-consuming than Méthode

-as little as ninety days, up to one year.
+as little as ninety days on up to one year.
 Proponents claim the transfer

 method produces a more consistent product from bottle to bottle; detractors